-- ▶ A specification in a formal specification language defines all the possible behaviors of the specified system. - ▶ 3 Aspects: Syntax, Semantics, Inference System - Syntax: What's allowed to write: Text with structure, Properties often described by formulas from a logic. - Semantics: Which models are associated with the specification, specification models. - Inference System: Consequences (Derivation) of properties of the system.
+- ▶ A specification in a formal specification language defines all the possible behaviors of the specified system. - 3 Aspects: Syntax, Semantics, Inference System - Syntax: What's allowed to write: Text with structure, Properties often described by formulas from a logic. - Semantics: Which models are associated with the specification, ~> specification models. - ► Inference System: Consequences (Derivation) of properties of the system. → Notion of consequence.